 Theoretical models (Jaquiéry et al. 2013) predict that the peculiar inheritance of the X in aphids, the alternation between sexual and asexual reproduction, and the presence of three different morphs (sexual females, parthenogenetic females and males) have a major influence on the genomic location of SA allelic variants.
 In particular, conditions for the invasion of variants that are beneficial to males and deleterious to parthenogenetic females are predicted to be less restrictive for the X than for autosomes.
 By contrast, the conditions for the invasion of variants that are detrimental to males and beneficial to parthenogenetic females are more restrictive for the X. These models thus predict the X to be optimized for male functions.
 Genomic analyses on the pea aphid Acyrthosiphon pisum showed that the X chromosome had a large excess of genes preferentially expressed in males (i.e., male-biased genes) compared to autosomes, and a deficit of parthenogenetic female-biased genes, resulting in a "masculinization" of this chromosome (Jaquiéry et al. 2013).
 This pattern matched predictions made under the hypothesis that evolution of sex-biased gene expression reduces sexual conflicts by decreasing the expression of a sexually antagonistic allele to the sex it benefits (Rice 1984).
-Interestingly, masculinization of the X has also been observed in another aphid species (Myzus persicae) that diverged from the pea aphid lineage 40 MYA (million years ago) (Mathers et al. 2019), but not in psyllids (Li et al. 2020) - an obligatory group of sexual species closely related to aphids.
+Interestingly, masculinization of the X has also been observed in another aphid species (Myzus persicae) that diverged from the pea aphid lineage 40 MYA (million years ago) (Mathers et al. 2019), but not in psyllids (Li et al. 2020) - a closely related group to aphids but which undergoes obligate sexual reproduction.
 These studies provide further support that the masculinization of the X evolved in response to intra-locus sexual conflicts resulting from the peculiar life cycle (cyclical parthenogenesis) and X inheritance in aphids.
-However, as previous studies on aphids analyzed whole-body transcriptomes (Jaquiéry et al. 2013; Jaquiéry et al. 2018; Mathers et al. 2019; Li et al. 2020), it remains unclear whether the observed masculinization of the X systematically occurs within each type of tissue or is driven by some specific tissue with unusual expression patterns.
-For example, a metaanalysis of gene expression in Drosophila revealed that the X is enriched in male-biased genes expressed in the brain, while for all other tissues there is either no significant excess or a paucity of male-biased genes on this chromosome (Huylmans et al. 2015).
-Tissuespecific patterns may thus originate from the interplay between sex-specific regulation of gene expression (including sexual antagonism, a force presumably acting in all tissues), and dosage compensation, which could be stronger in the brain (Nozawa et al. 2013, Vensko and Stone 2015).
+However, as previous studies on aphids analyzed whole-body transcriptomes (Jaquiéry et al. 2013; Jaquiéry et al. 2018; Mathers et al. 2019; Li et al. 2020), it is unknown whether the observed masculinization of the X systematically occurs within each type of tissue or is driven by some specific tissue with unusual expression patterns.
+Indeed, empirical studies in model species revealed considerable variation between tissues.
+For example, other factors such as meiotic-sex chromosome inactivation (MSCI) makes sexchromosomes an inappropriate location for spermatogenesis genes in Drosophila and mammals (e.g. Khil et al. 2004, Vibranovski et al. 2009).
+Dosage compensation may also differ between tissues (Nozawa et al. 2013, Vensko and Stone 2015), which would explain why the Drosophila X is enriched in male-biased genes expressed in the brain, but shows no excess or even a deficit of male-biased genes for all other tissues (Huylmans et al. 2015).
+Given the scarce knowledge of dosage compensation and MSCI in aphids (the only four studies that analyzed gene expression in aphid males were performed on whole individuals,